silkemaes/MACE/docs/src/example/index.rst

-Examples
+Test case
 #####################

+The repository contains a trained MACE model as a test case, see :literal:`model/20240604_160152`.

-On this page shows tutorials on how to train a MACE model and how to test a trained model.
+Tutorial on how to load and test the model:

 .. toctree::
    :maxdepth: 1

-   run.ipynb
    load&test.ipynb